bobgeis/js-space-rocks/thoughts.md

 * Make it less ugly -> Make it look okay -> Make it pretty

-* Proper production build
+* Proper production build with uglify or closure

+* Better File Names/Structure?

+* Code doc!
+And cleanup...

 * Hot module reloading

-* Better File Names

 * Experiment with canvas paths, SVGs, and/or img elements